How to Make Mozzarella |

 Mozzarella is a yummy, fun cheese to make and eat!
 Buying (good mozzarella) at the store is not as easy.
 It can’t be purchased raw (in most areas) because it is not an aged cheese, and only cheeses aged 60 days or more can be sold raw in areas where raw milk sales are illegal (this is arbitrary; aging doesn’t guarantee any safety, anymore more than pasteurizing does).

-Most shredded mozzarellas are filled with corn starch and other fillers and stabilizers so it doesn’t stick together in one big lump in the bagUnfortunately, my daughter reacted worst to mozzarella of any cheese when she was dairy-free, so going back to store-bought was a big no-no for quite awhile (now we will occasionally choose whole milk, unshredded mozzarella if in a pinch).
-But making it is so easy, really.
+Most shredded mozzarellas are filled with corn starch and other fillers, like wood pulp and stabilizers, so it doesn’t clump together in the bagUnfortunately, when my daughter was dairy-free, she reacted the worst to mozzarella compared to any other cheese, so going back to store-bought was a big no-no for quite a while.
+If you want dairy-free mozzarella cheese, check out this cashew-based mozzarella cheese recipe!

 • 1 gallon of milk, preferably raw (but not ultra-pasteurized)